 The Ragdoll got its start through a woman named Ann Baker in Riverside, California in the 1960's.
-According to her records, the foundation queen was her neighbor’s non-pedigree, white, longhaired female cat named Josephine.
+According to her records, the foundation queen was her neighbor’s non-pedigree, white, longhaired female cat named Josephine, who may or may not have been an Angora.

 Josephine was mated to another non-pedigree black/brown Persian-type tom called Beauty and the resulting offspring was a tom Ann Baker called Daddy Warbucks.
-From another mating with a self coloured black tom called Blackie, Josephine was then mated with a self-colored black tom, appropriately named Blackie, producing a self colored black female named Buckwheat.
+Josephine was then mated with a self-colored black tom, cleverly named Blackie, producing a self colored black female named Buckwheat.

 Buckwheat and Daddy Warbucks then produced four kittens on July 3rd, 1965 consisting of two self colored and two pointed kittens.
 The self colored kittens were Gueber, a black male and Mitts, a black mitted male.
 The pointed kittens were Tiki, (or Toni) a chocolate point female and Kyoto, a seal mitted male.